 Eligibility and selection criteria

-As a rule, the postgraduate degree completed in the School of Science is the Doctor of Science (Technology) degree, but the Licentiate of Science (Technology) degree is also possible.
-In special cases it is possible to pursue the degree of Doctor of Philosophy (not available for new students after 1 August 2013).
+As a rule, the postgraduate degree completed in the School of Chemical Engineering (CHEM) is the Doctor of Science (Technology) degree, but the Licentiate of Science (Technology) degree is also possible.

-To be eligible for doctoral studies at the School of Science, students must:
+To be eligible for doctoral studies at the CHEM, students must:

 - hold a degree granted by a university abroad corresponding to the Finnish Master’s degree, providing them with the knowledge base required for the postgraduate research field applied for.

 The knowledge base and skills required for doctoral studies shall be demonstrated by a master’s degree or by a degree earned abroad that qualifies them for equivalent doctoral studies in the country where the degree was earned.